ckeditor/ckeditor5/docs/updating/migration-to-cdn/angular.md

 npm uninstall ckeditor5 ckeditor5-premium-features
 ```

 Upgrade the CKEditor&nbsp;5 Angular integration to the latest version.
-You can find the latest version in the [CKEditor&nbsp;5 Builds](https://ckeditor.com/docs/ckeditor5/latest/builds/guides/integration/frameworks/angular.html) documentation.
+You can find the latest version in the {@link getting-started/integrations-cdn/angular Angular} documentation.

 Ensure that your testing suite uses real web browser environments for testing.
 If you are using `jsdom` or any other environment without a real DOM, you may need to adjust the testing suite configuration to use a real browser because CDN scripts injection might be not recognized properly in such environments.